Brandon M. Easton

 Brandon M. Easton is a professional writer, screenwriter, and educator based in Los Angeles, California.
 Easton was born in Baltimore, Maryland and resides in Southern California.
 Easton is mainly known for his work on the Warner Bros.
 Animation reboot of the ThunderCats series as well as critical acclaim for his work in the comic book industry.

 Educational background

-Easton earned a Bachelor of Arts in Sociology from Ithaca College in 1997, Master of Fine Arts in Screenwriting from Boston University College of Communication in 2001 and Masters in Secondary Social Studies Education from the City University of New York-Herbert H. Lehman College in New York City in 2005.
+Easton earned a Bachelor of Arts in Sociology from Ithaca College in 1997, Masters of Fine Arts in Screenwriting from Boston University College of Communication in 2001 and Masters in Secondary Social Studies Education from the City University of New York-Herbert H. Lehman College in New York City in 2005.
 Easton often credits his time at Ithaca College as a “major transformative moment” in his life and says it gave birth to his writing voice and sociological perspectives.

 Easton regularly writes and speaks on issues of race in the comic book industry, and has been published in various articles discussing racial barriers for writers of color.
 He is also a mentor to new comic book writers, and has a regular panel called "The Writer's Journey" where he and other colleagues discuss the secrets to breaking into show business.